 The Pathway ends in Bath, which boasts the Roman Baths built over hot springs, the elegant 18th century Royal Crescent and associations with Jane Austen, one of its most famous residents.

 The Cross Cotswold Pathway forms part of the MacMillan Way, a coast-to-coast 290 mile (467 km) trail running from Boston, Lincolnshire on the east coast of England to Abbotsbury, Devon or Barnstaple, Cornwall in the south-west.
 The trail is promoted by the MacMillan Cancer Charity to raise funds for its work and we donate part of our profit from each walking tour along the Pathway.

 If you’d like to see some images from the trail, check out our album on Flickr.

 Distance: 86 miles (139 km) between Banbury, Oxfordshire and Bath, Somerset.

 Grade: Moderate (less strenuous than the Cotswold Way)

-Time of Year: The Cross Cotswold Pathway can be walked at any time of the year but it is probably best from April to October.
-During wet periods, which are of course more common in winter, there will be muddy sections of the trial.
+Time of year: The Cross Cotswold Pathway can be walked at any time of the year but it is probably best from April to October.
+During wet periods, which are of course more common in winter, there will be muddy sections of the trail.

 Prices: Starting from £80 per person per night based on two people sharing a room.